 Top, bottom, left, and right margins can be set to ensure that the content exported from Harmoni goes into the appropriate place.

 Table headings and single number display prefixes and suffixes using the font family set in the PowerPoint template.

 The color of the graph axes and legends use a color that contrasts with the color set in the Background Styles, i.e., for dark-colored legends, choose a light color background style, and vice versa.

 When exporting a single view, the PowerPoint file will have two pages – the title page and one content page containing the view content.

 When exporting a full story with x pages, the PowerPoint file will have x+1 pages – the title page and a content page for each view.

 When exporting a story or a story view to excel, the tab names in excel automatically display the header name of the analysis.

 Excel limits the tab names to 30 characters only to avoid long names.

 5. Invalid Views

 Occasionally you may notice a story view becomes invalid.
-This usually happens because the axes used to create the analysis (down, across, filter, etc.) are missing as a result of being deleted from the project or because these are not available when using Global filters.
-When a global filter is active, views will be filtered to only show applicable data to that filter.
+This usually happens because the axes used to create the analysis (down, across, filter, etc.) are missing due to being deleted from the project or because these are not available when using Global filters.
+When a global filter is active, views will be filtered only to show applicable data to that filter.